NK-JittorCV/.github/profile/README.md

 # JittorCV

-This is an organization presented by [Media Computing Lab](https://mmcheng.net/) at Nankai University led and maintained by [Qibin Hou](https://houqb.github.io/).
+This is an organization presented by [Media Computing Lab](https://mmcheng.net/) at Nankai University and maintained by [Qibin Hou](https://houqb.github.io/).
 The goal is to provide wonderful computer vision projects based on the [Jittor](https://cg.cs.tsinghua.edu.cn/jittor/) framework.
 We have some collaborators to help maintain this organization:

 - [Deng-Ping Fan](https://dengpingfan.github.io/)